For mental health and wellbeing support and advice, call our confidential helpline on 0800 028 3766 whenever and wherever you need it.

 Downloading the app is simple, and it takes a few simple steps to set up your account.

-To access the My Healthy Advantage app you will need to enter a unique code before you can register - you can find the code in My Manchester.
+To access the My Healthy Advantage app you will need to enter this unique code before you can register:

 You’ll then be asked to enter your details and select your preferences to tailor the content you see and select which areas you’re interested in learning about.
 Once that’s done, your registration is complete and you are free to use all of the app’s features right away.